DNXLabs/DMS/README.md

   *Please note the DMS Tasks should be created manually.

-  # 3 Day - Challenge Day
+  # 3 Day - Challenge Day :muscle:

 For today we expect you to be able to create DMS Replication Instance, DMS Endpoints and DMS tasks manually.